Casablanca-class escort carrier

-Casablanca was the first class to be designed from keel up as an escort carrier.
+Casablanca was the first class designed from keel up as an escort carrier.
 It had a larger and more useful hangar deck than previous conversions.
 It also had a larger flight deck than the Bogue class.
 Unlike larger carriers which had extensive armor, protection was limited to splinter plating.
-Their small size made them useful for transporting assembled aircraft of various sizes, but fighters were limited to smaller and lighter aircraft such as the Grumman F4F Wildcat.
+Their small size made them useful for transporting assembled aircraft of various sizes, including ferrying many aircraft types that were unable to operate from their decks.
+However, aircraft that were operational on the ships were limited to smaller and lighter aircraft such as the Grumman F4F Wildcat.
 The hull numbers were assigned consecutively, from CVE-55 Casablanca to CVE-104 Munda.